We've found all the creepiest DIY crafts that monsters of all sizes will love making this Halloween…

-1. Mummy mason jars
+2. Mummy mason jars

-4. Pumpkin Jack O’Lantern
+3. Pumpkin Jack O’Lantern

-6. Pineapple Jack O’Lantern
+5. Pineapple Jack O’Lantern

-Celebrate Halloween with the kids Singapore-style, by throwing a relaxed party (complete with fun spooky snacks) with a tropical twist.
+Celebrate Halloween with the kids Singapore-style by throwing a relaxed party (complete with fun spooky snacks) with a tropical twist.
 Cue the perfect, edible table decoration: the Pineapple Jack 0’Lantern!

-1. Cut off the top and bottom from your pineapple, setting to one side.
+1. Cut off the top and bottom of your pineapple, setting them to one side.
 Using a small paring knife, cut the pineapple flesh in a circular motion.
 Pull out the flesh with your hands.
 Repeat this process until you are left with approximately 2cm thickness of pineapple flesh inside the pineapple.

-2. On paper, draw shapes for your Jack o’Lantern’s eyes and mouth – let your imagination guide you!
+2. On paper, draw shapes for your Jack O’Lantern’s eyes and mouth – let your imagination guide you!
 Cut the shapes out, then secure them to the outside of the pineapple with toothpicks.
 Use a small knife to carefully cut around the shapes and remove the skin and flesh.
 Discard.

-3. Place a tea-light inside the pineapple and enjoy the fruits (groan) of your labour!
-Just one word of advice: if you’re going to leave the pineapple outside, sit the pineapple on a plate and add a small amount of water to it so that ants don’t attack your tropical Jack o’Lantern!
+3. Place a tea light inside the pineapple and enjoy the fruits (groan) of your labour!
+Just one word of advice: if you’re going to leave the pineapple outside, sit the pineapple on a plate and add a small amount of water to it so that ants don’t attack your tropical Jack O’Lantern!

-7. DIY Easy spooky hats
+6. DIY easy spooky hats

 Pumpkins make a great failsafe option for younger kids, so why not get busy with crafting a classic pumpkin hat?
 This is super simple to do and takes no more than half an hour to complete – perfect for time-crunched mums.
 You can also give your little captain of the sea a hat to complete the Halloween pirate look!
 Simply print out the band, follow the instructions and let the kids score their own creative treasure by colouring the skull and bones.

-8. Easy peasy Halloween outfit
+7. Easy peasy Halloween outfit

 A DIY spider hat makes for an easy, adorable Halloween costume.
 Add a black or orange top and bottom and your child’s costume is complete with zero drama.
 Hurrah!
 Need some help convincing kids to eat their greens?
 Turn ’em into Frankenstein!
 Use this template to create your own Frankenstein crown.

-9. A classic witch’s costume
+8. A classic witch’s costume

 1. Gather some scissors, tape, black craft paper and decorations, a black shirt, tulle, elastic and black shoes.

 2..
-First, create a Witchy Hat using craft paper and tape.
+First, create a witchy hat using craft paper and tape.
 Don’t forget to jazz it up with decorations (try orange polka dots or zigzags for a spooky Halloween hat!).

-3. Next, put together this simple no-sew tulle Witch’s Tutu.
+3. Next, put together this simple no-sew tulle witch’s tutu.
 Try mixing black and orange tulle to make it extra Halloween-y!

 4. When it’s finally time, dress your little witch up in a black shirt, the witch’s tutu, black shoes, and last but not least, that super scary witchy hat!